alecnarkizian/Newspaper-Subscription-calculator/README.md

 # Newspaper-Subscription-calculator-Using-Inheritance
-Determines the price of the newspaper the customer is ordering
+Determines the price of the newspaper the customer is ordering Using inheritance